mnmnotmail/website/faq.md

    Goodness, no. Have you read the protocol draft?

-1. __Doesn't another protocol already provide these features, e.g. Matrix or XMPP?__
+1. __Doesn't another protocol already provide these features, e.g. Matrix or JMAP?__

-   See #9.
+   Matrix & JMAP are synchronization protocols, wherein both sides maintain a copy of the data objects in question.
+   Matrix is federated (see #6 re federation) and highly complex.
+   JMAP is an extension of the email protocol stack, fitting between user apps and email hosts.

 1. __Will TMTP be standardized; if so, when?__